 I also love the idea of a cheeky sprite coming out in the night to cover everything with this beautiful shimmer, just as I love the idea of the Pagans’ Green Man, who watches over all of nature, and symoblises rebirth in the spring and summer.
 I know where he comes from – but what about the origin of Jack Frost?

-Jack seems to have become properly cemented in modern consciousness via a short story by the author of The Wizard of Oz, Frank L Baum, called ‘The Runaway Shadows, or A Trick of Jack Frost’.
+Jack seems to have become properly cemented in our modern consciousness through a short story by the author of The Wizard of Oz, Frank L Baum, called ‘The Runaway Shadows, or A Trick of Jack Frost’.
 The little mischief-maker freezes children’s shadows, which then allows the shadows to run off.
-And his place in our natural folklore has been assured ever since, with depictions in literature throughout the 20th century, and honoured by authors such as Terry Pratchett, in his book The Hogfather.
+His place in our folklore has been assured ever since, with depictions in literature throughout the 20th century, and honoured by authors such as Terry Pratchett, in his book The Hogfather.